-Love the variety of oils, vinegars, even soy sauce and sweeteners like agave syrup come on tap.
+Love the variety of oils, vinegars, even soy sauce and sweeteners like agave syrup that come on tap.
 Every bulk store and grocery store should really have this.

 You’ll find all your usual bulk store spices but sealed tight in glass, instead of in open air bins to keep them fresher longer.
 Yep, even bulk stores can be wasteful if they end up having to trash tons of stale ingredients.